 - In real life, large crowds create huge clouds of dust, especially with horses or vehicles, unless the field is muddy — in which case armored cavalry will die up when placed against pikes and arrows.

-- In addition to dust and fog obscuring vision it is still very difficult to get an accurate assessment of a battlefield even with satellites, radios and observational aircraft due to the inherent chaos of the situation.
+- In addition to dust and fog obscuring vision it is still very difficult to get an accurate assessment of a battlefield even with satellites, radios and observational aircraft due to countermeasures and the inherent chaos of the situation.

-- In Plants Vs Zombies, you have to deal with it throughout all of World 4, with the fog getting worse with each level.
+- In Plants vs. Zombies, you have to deal with it throughout all of World 4, with the fog getting worse with each level.
 In 4-10, they go all-out and just replace the fog with a Blackout Basement level.

 - Carr Software's Capture The Flag allowed for two levels of Fog-of-War.
 One let you see changes in any sector of the map you have previously seen.
 Two other only lets you see changes in sections of the map that your active players could see.